fossasia/susi_server/README.md

 ### How do I deploy loklak with cloud9?
 To install loklak with cloud9 please refer to the [loklak cloud9 installation readme](/docs/installation_cloud9.md).

+### How do I setup loklak on Eclipse?

+To install loklak on Eclipes, please refer to the [loklak Eclipse readme](/docs/eclipseSetup.md).

 ## How do I configure loklak?